 Department of Justice

-On 30 May 2014, the Australian Building Ministers' Forum agreed to make the 2015 National Construction Code (NCC) and future editions freely available online, significantly contributing to reducing the burden of building regulation.
+The 2016 National Construction Code (NCC) and future editions are freely available online, significantly contributing to reducing the burden of building regulation.

 The National Construction Code creates the: